Chlumsky/json-cpp-gen/README.md

 ## How to use

 To build the program, simply use the provided [CMake file](CMakeLists.txt).
-JSON-CPP-gen has no dependencies except the C++ standard library.
+JSON-CPP-gen has no dependencies besides the C++ standard library.

 To run the program, you must provide a JSON configuration file that corresponds to the [`Configuration`](src/Configuration.h) structure